Young Communist League (Great Britain): The 1970s and 1980s

 During the early 1970s the Young Communist League supported the African National Congress by supplying volunteers, later known as the London Recruits, for secret missions against South Africa's Apartheid system.
 Young white members were chosen as they could move freely around South Africa at the time.
 Due to the Suppression of Communism Act, 1950, people were legally not allowed to hand out ANC leaflets in the street, so devices known as leaflet bombs were set off in a number of different cities and locations, promoting the ANC and letting the African people know that they were still around regardless of the state suppression against them.

-In 1979, its congress adopted a new programme, Our Future, which did not commit the group to Marxism and removed the policy of democratic centralism.
+In 1979, its congress adopted a new programme, Our Future, which did not verbally commit the group to Marxism and removed the policy of democratic centralism.
 The new programme exacerbated divisions in the group, and in 1983, with membership down to 510, democratic centralism was re-imposed.

 In 1985, Mark Ashton became General Secretary of the YCL, having co-founded Lesbians and Gays Support the Miners to raise funds supporting the National Union of Mineworkers during the year-long strike of 1984–1985.
 By the end of the strike, eleven different LGSM groups had emerged throughout the UK, with the London group alone raising £22,500 by 1985 (equivalent to £69,000 in 2019) in support.
 The events of Mark Ashton and LGSM have since been dramatised in the 2014 film Pride.

-However membership in the League continued to decline due to its slide to Eurocommunism, and by 1986 the league had fewer than 300 members.
+However membership in the League continued to decline, and by 1986 the league had fewer than 300 members.

 Youth section of the Communist Party of Britain (1991 to present)

 After the split in the CPGB leading to the creation of the Communist Party of Britain in 1988 (and the dissolution of the CPGB in 1991), the Young Communist League was re-established in 1991, based on the CPB Youth Section, and recommitting itself as a Marxist-Leninist organisation.
 The YCL is organisationally autonomous to the Communist Party of Britain, deciding its own activities and priorities with its own Congress & resolutions, but is constitutionally committed to support for the CPB's programme, Britain's Road to Socialism which entered its 9th edition in April 2020.
 The YCL is a member of the World Federation of Democratic Youth (WFDY) and participates in international gatherings, such as the World Festival of Youth and Students.

-The YCL and the Communist Party of Britain are accustomed to releasing joint statements together, such as the statement released in April 2025 in which both organisations declared their opposition to self-identification for the Transgender community.